randomC0der/tanoshiidict/README.md

 Get it from the Edge Web Store (soon!)

+Get it for Opera (soon!)

 ### Sideloading

-The following instructions works only with Chrome and other Chromium-based browsers (Brave, Opera, new Edge, ...).
+The following instructions works only with Chrome and other Chromium-based browsers (Brave, new Edge, ...).

 1. Download the [latest release](https://github.com/randomC0der/tanoshiidict/releases)
 2. Unzip it